esheldon/ngmix/README.md

 ------------

 * numpy
-* numba: http://numba.pydata.org/ I recommend instaling the anaconda python distribution, which comes with numba https://store.continuum.io/cshop/anaconda/.
+* numba: http://numba.pydata.org/ I recommend installing the anaconda python distribution, which comes with numba https://store.continuum.io/cshop/anaconda/.
 Remember to update numba with "conda update numba".
+Only 0.1* series currentlyworks, as numba itself has changed dramatically.
 * emcee: optional for doing MCMC fitting: http://dan.iel.fm/emcee/current/ Affine invariant MCMC sampler.

 caveats
 -------

+* only numba 0.1* series works.
 * numba is in heavy development.
 Currently the JIT object code is not cached, so there is a slow compilation step every time the package is loaded the *first* time in your python session.
-Caching is planned for the next major numba release, which will shorten the startup times immensely.
+Caching is planned for a future numba release.
 * numba does not yet support inlining.
 Also function calls are slow.
   As a result, my numba-based code has a lot of redundancy, because the same bit of code must appear in multiple places.
 Inlining could appear in a